-We speak of intestinal flora (or intestinal microbiota), i.e. all the micro-organisms (archaea, bacteria, eukaryotes) that are found in the digestive tract ( intestine and stomach).
+We speak of intestinal flora (or gut microbiota), i.e. all the micro-organisms (archaea, bacteria, eukaryotes) that are found in the digestive tract ( intestine and stomach).
 The intestinal flora is an excellent example of symbiosis.

-The intestinal microbiota produces butyric acid (butyrate) from the fibres.
+The intestinal microbiota produces butyric acid (butyrate) from fibres.
 Its production is enhanced by prebiotic agents (soluble fibres).

 Does Butycaps contain lactose?
-Gluten?

-Butycaps is lactose-free and gluten-free.
+Butycaps is lactose-free.

 What is the difference between butyrate and glutamine?